Marie-Laure Thibous, Erasmus+ Programmes Coordinator

 OID code of the establishment: E10208830

-Each year, l'X participates in the KA 103 programme "Mobility of students, teachers and staff in higher education" within the member countries of the programme.
+Each year, École Polytechnique participates in the program "Mobility of students, teachers and staff in higher education" (KA 103) within the member countries of the program.

-Requests for mobility relating to the latter should be addressed to the International Affairs Department.
+Requests for mobility relating to the latter please contact Kristina Lutsik (International Affairs Department).

 Accompanying people with special needs (disability or health problems requiring specific support)

-The Erasmus + programme aims to promote equity and inclusion by facilitating access for people whose situation could limit or prevent their participation in transnational activities.
+The Erasmus + program aims to promote equity and inclusion by facilitating access for people whose situation could limit or prevent their participation in transnational activities.

 Additional support is therefore offered to all persons, benefiting from Erasmus + mobility, with disabilities or whose health problems require specific support.